ItaIta123/TrackServer/README.md

 # TrackerAppServer

-*Make suee to update your MongoDB userName and Password
+*Make sure to update your MongoDB userName and Password

 Chnage YOUR_PASSWORD to your MongoDb password. and MY_SECRET_PASSWORD to your secret Json Web Token password